cdcarter/cdcarter.github.com/_posts/2015-03-22-lookup-rollup.md

 <img src="https://andrewfawcett.files.wordpress.com/2015/02/processbuilder2.png?w=820&h=559" width="600"/>

 It's that easy.
 Within minutes, you can rollup any field to any object.
 An admin's life made that much simpler.
+I spent today buying new socks and towels (think about it, what doesn't make someone feel cleaner and happier than fresh socks and towels) and then I sat down to work and was greeted by a VERY pleasant experience that had immediate (and desired) results.
 Thanks Andy!